CBJohnson30/Colorado-County-Voting-Classification/README.md

 ## Goal:

-- To classify counties in Colorado as Republican, Democrat or a swing county.
+- To classify counties in Colorado based on their voting history from 2012 to 2016.

 ## Data: